Get

 If chronic hepatitis is caused by the accumulation of copper in the liver, a low-copper diet is recommended.
 Royal Canin Hepatic and Hills L/d contain low levels of copper.
 These formulas can also be recommended if your dog has severe signs of liver compromise, like hepatic encephalopathy.

 However, they are low in protein, which is not recommended for every patient with chronic hepatitis.
-You should speak to your veterinarian about the ideal diet for your dog.
+You should speak to a veterinarian about the ideal diet for your dog.
 A board-certified veterinary nutritionist can create a meal plan for dogs with unique dietary requirements.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's our online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!

 What Are Some Other Causes of ALT and ALP Elevation?